-Analyzing a Propaganda Poster Task Notes Study the poster and note all of the images, colors, dates, characters, references to places, and so on.
-Describe the idea that the information seems to point to.
-Compare your idea to what several of your classmates have.
-Write a sentence to state the central purpose of the poster.
-Do you think the poster would have been an effective one?
-Explain
+Analyzing a Poster Task Notes 1.
+Study the poster and note all of the images, colours, dates, characters, references to places, and so on.
+2. Describe the idea that the information seems to point to.
+3. Compare your idea to what several of your classmates have.
+4. Write a sentence to state the central purpose of the poster.
+5. Do you think the poster would hve been an effective one?
+Explain.

 • set up a formal debate to address the following topic: "Be it resolved that the voting age should be lowered from 18 to 16."

-For a debate evaluation form, refer to Suggestions for Assessment, Outcome 9.3.3, page 103 of this curriculum guide.)
+(For a debate evaluation form, refer to Suggestions for Assessment, Outcome 8.3.3, page 103 of this curriculum guide.)